 The book includes section introductions to guide the reader through the debates and ideas and a glossary offering clear definitions of key terms and concepts.

-Andrew King is a Senior Lecturer in Sociology at the University of Surrey where he is also Co-Director of the Centre for Research on Ageing and Gender.
+Andrew King is Professor of Sociology at the University of Surrey where he is also Co-Director of the Centre for Research on Ageing and Gender.

 Kathryn Almack is Professor of Health and Family Lives at the University of Hertfordshire.
 Her research has included a focus on LGBT older people, ageing and end of life care.

-Rebecca Jones is a Senior Lecturer in Health at The Open University, UK.
+Rebecca Jones is a Senior Lecturer in Health at The Open University.
 She researches ageing, sexuality across the life course and especially sexuality in later life.

-Introduction ~ Andrew King, Kathryn Almack and Rebecca Jones;
+Introduction: intersections of ageing, gender and sexualities ~ Andrew King, Kathryn Almack and Rebecca L. Jones;

 The queer subject of ‘getting on’ ~ Yvette Taylor;

-Issues of power and habitus during life history interviews ~ Elham Ahmini;
+Insider or outsider?
+Issues of power and habitus during life history interviews with menopausal Iranian women ~ Elham Amini;

 Sexual expression and sexual practices in long-term residential facilities for older people ~ Feliciano Villar;

-Health and well-being of lesbians and gay men in later life ~ Mark Hughes;
+Health and well-being of lesbians, gay men and bisexual people in later life: examining the commonalities and differences from quantitative research ~ Mark Hughes;

-Intersecting masculinity, age and sexuality in the Viagra era ~ Raffaella Ferrero Camoletto and Chiara Bertone;
+Questioning the sexy oldie: masculinity, age and sexuality in the Viagra era ~ Raffaella Ferrero Camoletto;